reshmaananda/Database_433_Project/README.md

 # Amazon Co-Purchase Recommendation Project
 ## Overview

-This project aims to develop a recommendation system for Amazon co-purchase data using various machine learning algorithms and network analysis techniques.
+This project aims to develop a copurchasing analysis using community detection and a recommendation system for Amazon co-purchase data using various machine learning algorithms and network analysis techniques.
 The system provides recommendations for items that are frequently purchased together based on historical co-purchase data from Amazon.

 ### Modules
 - #### DataProcessing :